NHOrus/srwq-compilation/episode-21.md

 The Black Knight speaks up again.
 "Any further orders, Director?"

 "No. Continue observation until I say so.
-The next few minutes may be critical.
+The next few minutes may be critical."

     TURN 2 END.